-Single adult and young couple in their 20s love taking trips to Las Vegas, Panama Beach, Miami and other party cities.
+Single adults and a young couple in their 20s love taking trips to Las Vegas, Panama Beach, Miami, and other party cities.
 Your priorities will change after you have children, so these destinations won’t be ideal.

 There are a number of great travel destinations for families with young children.
 Here are some great tips to consider:

-- Atlantis Resorts in the Bahammas allows parents with strollers to skip lines.
+- Atlantis Resorts in the Bahamas allows parents with strollers to skip lines.